andaluzcoin/andaluzcoin/src/qt/README.md

  - Under `Compilers`: select `"GCC (x86 64bit in /usr/bin)"`
  - Under `Debuggers`: select `"GDB"` as debugger

-8. While in the `Projects` tab, ensure that you have the `bitcoin-qt` executable specified under `Run`
+8. While in the `Projects` tab, ensure that you have the `andaluzcoin-qt` executable specified under `Run`
- - If the executable is not specified: click `"Choose..."`, navigate to `src/qt`, and select `bitcoin-qt`
+ - If the executable is not specified: click `"Choose..."`, navigate to `src/qt`, and select `andaluzcoin-qt`
 9. You're all set!
 Start developing, building, and debugging the Andaluzcoin Core GUI